Living On Campus

 - Contact one of the Resident Assistants.
 They are equipped with 2-way radios and have immediate access to campus protective services officers.

 - If a Resident Assistant is not available, call or text Protective Services at 307-922-4961 or the Resident Assistant Duty Phone at 307-212-0877.

 - If you experience theft, Protective Services can help you with a report to the police.

-- Victims of any kind of sexual assault can receive special assistance from campus staff (Resident Assistants, Dean of Students, Protective Services or the Wellbeing & Accessibility Center) or from the YWCA 24 Hour Crisis Line at 307-352-1030 or 307- 872-3250.
+- Victims of any kind of sexual assault can receive special assistance from campus staff (Resident Assistants, Coordinator of Housing, Protective Services or the Wellbeing & Accessibility Center) or from the YWCA 24 Hour Crisis Line at 307-352-1030 or 307- 872-3250.